 The Fund pays transaction costs, such as commissions, when it purchases and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover will cause the Fund to incur additional transaction costs.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the example, may affect the Fund's performance.
-Because the Fund had not commenced investment operations as of the fiscal year ended December 31, 2021, no portfolio turnover information is available at this time.
+During the fiscal period from June 10, 2022 (commencement of operations) through December 31, 2022, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.